ganeshreddy-4149/Hardware-for-AI-and-ML/README.md

 ---

-## Tentative Project Topic: Hardware-Aware Optimization of CNN Workloads for Efficient Acceleration
+## Project Title: INT8 Conv2D Hardware Accelerator for CNN Inference

-This project focuses on analyzing and optimizing convolutional neural network (CNN) workloads, specifically using models such as ResNet-18, to enable efficient hardware acceleration.
-The work involves profiling computational characteristics such as MAC operations, memory traffic, and arithmetic intensity to identify performance bottlenecks.
+This project focuses on designing and analyzing a hardware accelerator for a single-layer INT8 3x3 Conv2D used in CNN inference.
+The work starts from a software reference model and uses profiling, arithmetic intensity calculation, and roofline analysis to identify the convolution kernel as the dominant computational bottleneck.

-The goal is to design a hardware-aware optimization strategy that improves execution efficiency by reducing memory bandwidth requirements and enhancing data reuse.
-The proposed approach bridges the gap between deep learning workloads and VLSI-based accelerator design, providing insights into compute-bound and memory-bound behavior of CNN layers.
+The goal is to improve execution efficiency by offloading the multiply-accumulate intensive Conv2D operation to dedicated hardware, while software continues to handle control, configuration, and output verification.
+The project studies performance tradeoffs involving computation, memory traffic, and interface bandwidth in order to make informed hardware/software co-design decisions.

-The project aims to contribute toward efficient accelerator architectures by guiding design decisions for RTL implementation, dataflow optimization, and hardware-software co-design.
+The proposed accelerator is organized as a realistic chiplet-style design with a standard interface, on-chip memory, and a dedicated INT8 Conv2D compute engine.
+Overall, the project bridges AI workload analysis with practical VLSI concerns such as throughput, dataflow, interface selection, RTL implementation, and design verification.